TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 38/Exodus 38.2.md

 ---

-And he made the horns thereof upon the four corners of it; the horns thereof were of one piece with it: and he overlaid it with brass.
+He made its horns on its four corners.
+Its horns were of one piece with it, and he overlaid it with brass.